Introduction

 Frequently Asked Questions

-A: In poker, a ‘shark’ is a skilled player who consistently performs well at the table.
+In poker, a ‘shark’ is a skilled player who consistently performs well at the table.
 On the other hand, a ‘fish’ is a less experienced or novice player who is prone to making mistakes and often loses money at the table.
 Fish are seen as easy targets for sharks to exploit for profit.

-Q: What animal is associated with poker?
+What animal is associated with poker?

-A: The animal most commonly associated with poker is the shark.
+The animal most commonly associated with poker is the shark.
 Sharks are known for their aggressive and strategic gameplay, as well as their ability to read and manipulate their opponents.

-Q: What is being a fish in poker?
+What is being a fish in poker?

-A: In poker, being a ‘fish’ refers to being a less skilled or inexperienced player who often makes mistakes and loses money at the table.
+In poker, being a ‘fish’ refers to being a less skilled or inexperienced player who often makes mistakes and loses money at the table.
 A ‘fish’ player plays too many hands, overvalues weak holdings, and makes fundamental errors in strategy.

 Conclusion

 Remember - not every skilled player is a shark, and not every aggressive player is experienced.
-You have to consider multiple factors and gather sufficient information before labeling someone as a shark.
+You have to consider multiple factors and gather sufficient information before labelling someone as a shark.
 Also, keep in mind that even sharks have weaknesses, so stay vigilant and be ready to exploit any opportunities that arise.